Our Privacy Commitments

 Do you use my information to send me advertising?

-We may use information like the preferences you have expressed and interests you have demonstrated on our websites, in our stores and through use of our products and services, to provide you with marketing information and advertisements for our products and services.
+We may use any information we gather about your preferences as demonstrated by your use of websites and applications to provide you with advertisements and marketing information about our services.
 Those ads may be delivered on our websites and mobile applications.
 This is called “first party” advertising.
 It is part of our service relationship and you are not able to opt-out from this type of advertising.

 Questions About Aggregate and Anonymous Information